andersjh/corgi_flask/README.md

 - Filters are being dymically applied based on optional arguments
 - The function that is built by the @app.route decorator can do so much more than you realize.
 It can be quite complex and send the data retrievel to a toatally different function.
 You route function can do all kinds of things depending on your objectives

+## Just added 4/10/2020
+- Used Class Inheritance to create a new class called CorgiDataPands.
+- This class overwrites functions that were not using Pandas to create a dataframe
+- Note the commented and uncommented dependencies.
+You can see how with one line of code, all changees are made

 [Download the Code](https://github.com/andersjh/corgi_flask.git)